pawel-up/Jexl/README.md

 import { Jexl } from '@pawel-up/jexl'
 ```

-### Enhanced Transform Definitions
+### Enhanced Transform and Function Definitions

-The API remains the same, but you can now use proper TypeScript types:
+The API remains the same, but you can now use proper TypeScript types and namespace organization:

 ```typescript
 // Before: No type safety